 Fictionist is hiring!
 We’re a small team that’s located across the world, and we would love to have you join us!
 We’re working on some really exciting projects, from podcasts to author-written guest posts to our own line of bookish enamel pins, and we’re always open to new ideas.

 Our writers can write articles a few times each month or a few times each week.
 It’s up to them.
 We currently rely on our Patreon and Redbubble to raise funds to pay our writers and editors, but we’re working on some more fundraising ideas (did you notice the reference to a line of bookish enamel pins?).
-We’ll let applicants know how much we pay per article if we decide to move forward — because sometimes, depending on whether new Patreon donations have come through, the number changes.
+We’ll let applicants know how much we pay per article if we decide to move forward — this depends on Patreon and Redbubble payments.

 WHAT WE’RE LOOKING FOR: